redixhumayun/redixhumayun.github.io/_posts/2019-02-14-how-the-internet-speaks.markdown

 * **How do we figure out the number of bytes a string occupies in Python?**

 Well, we could start by figuring out the length of a string first.
-That's easy, it's just a call to {%ihighlight Python%}len(){%endihighlight%}.
+That's easy, it's just a call to len().
 But, we still need to know the number of bytes occupied by a string, not just the length.

 We'll convert the string to binary first, and then find the length of the resulting binary representation.
-That should give us the number of bytes used.
-{%ihighlight Python%}len('random'.encode('utf-8')){%endihighlight%} will give us what we want
+That should give us the number of bytes used. len('random'.encode('utf-8')) will give us what we want

 * **How do we send the number of bytes occupied by each string to the server?**